nkurtz12/nkurtz12.github.io/project_2.md

-**Project description:** This project was done as an introduction in QGIS.
-The Map is a sample map which displays the geomorphology of Alaska.
+**Project description:** This project was done as my time as an intern at the Maryland Department of Transportation in the Office of Environment.
+The goal was to display each of MD State Highway Administrations facilities based on their Carbon emissions, in megatons of CO2E.
+Then that data was overlayed onto census data, which is poverty percentage, to complete an equity analysis of green house gas emissions.
 <img src="images/SHA%20Map%20(POV)%207_29.pdf"/>